rpa-tomorrow/model-releases/README.md

 ```
 # (Maintainers) Creating a release
 This is a guide for those who want to push new model releases to this repository.
-1. After training and saving the model, check that the `meta.json` is correct otherwise update it with name etc.
+1. After training and saving the model, check that the `meta.json` is correct otherwise update it with the correct information.
-2. Make a PR with the model and place it in this repository inside `models/`
+2. Make a PR with the model's metadata `meta.json` and place it in this repository inside `meta/`
 3. To create a release package run
 ```
 python -m spacy package /path/to/your/trained/model /path/to/store/release